Lill-Babs: Eurovision and later career

-Lill-Babs represented Sweden in the 1961 Eurovision Song Contest with the song "April, april".
+Lill-Babs represented Sweden in the Eurovision Song Contest 1961 with the song "April, april".
 It had been performed by Siw Malmkvist in the national final, but Lill-Babs was selected to perform the song in Cannes.
 She participated in Melodifestivalen three times in 1960, 1961 (her own two songs did not win) and in 1973 without winning.
-In 1969, she participated in the Norwegian Melodi Grand Prix without winning.
+In 1969, she participated in the Norwegian Melodi Grand Prix with the song "Juksemaker pipelort", written by Rolv Wesenlund and composed by Sigurd Jansen, and placed in last place with 0 points.
 Soon after Eurovision, she launched a career in West Germany, where she acted in several films.
 She also released two English-language solo singles for the United States market.

 Lill-Babs met The Beatles in 1963 when she was the main guest star on the teen music show Drop-In broadcast on Sveriges Television (SVT).
 The then-unknown band asked for her autograph.
 Lill-Babs performed several shows in bars at Berns in Stockholm, Trädgår'n in Gothenburg and Kronprinsen in Malmö.
 Björn Ulvaeus and Benny Andersson of ABBA wrote and produced her 1971 hit song "Welcome to the World".
 The four future members of ABBA sang on it.
 Also in the 1970s she played in a Kar de Mumma revue at Folkan, and played Annie Oakley in the musical Annie Get Your Gun at Scandinavium arena in Gothenburg.